ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm.md

 You must have the cluster administrator role to install the operators from the Red Hat Marketplace.
 {: note}

-1. These instructions assume you already have a Kubernetes cluster available in OpenShift Container Platform v4.6+ and that you created a project for your {{site.data.keyword.blockchainfull_notm}} deployment.
+1. These instructions assume you already have a Kubernetes cluster available in OpenShift Container Platform v4.6+ and that you created a project for your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric deployment.
 Unsure how to create a project?
 See [Create a project for your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric deployment](#deploy-ocp-rhm-project).
 2. Browse to the [Red Hat Marketplace](https://marketplace.redhat.com/en-us){: external} and log in or create a new account.
 3. Follow the [instructions](https://marketplace.redhat.com/en-us/documentation/clusters#register-openshift-cluster-with-red-hat-marketplace) to register your OpenShift cluster with the Red Hat Marketplace.
 4. When prompted `Would you like to go back to the Red Hat Marketplace now?
 [Y/n]`, type `Y` to retrieve the <wintitle>Red Hat Marketplace</wintitle> page in your browser.